Neural-Systems-at-UIO/nutil/docs/introduction.rst

 **Introduction**
 ----------------

-**Nutil** simplifies the pre-and-post processing of images of histological sections from mouse and rat brain.
+**Nutil** simplifies the pre-and-post processing of images of sections from mouse and rat brain.
 It is a standalone application and requires no coding experience to execute.
-It is an integral part of the QUINT workflow:
+It is an integral part of the QUINT workflow.

 .. tip::
    Visit `EBRAINS <https://ebrains.eu/service/quint/>`_ for more information about QUINT.
-Find full `user documentation <https://quint-workflow.readthedocs.io>`_ here.
+Find `user documentation <https://quint-workflow.readthedocs.io>`_ here.

 **Nutil** supports four operations: